U.S. Navy: Russian Warship's 'Unsafe' Move Nearly Caused Collision With Cruiser

 "Is this going to become a trend?"
 Bowman asks.
 "Is this something new?
 At this point, we don't know."

-In the encounter near the Philippines, the vessels were close enough that their sailors could see each other from their decks.
-In an odd sight, the videos show several Russian service members were sunbathing on an aft platform aboard the destroyer as it nears the American warship.

-The 7th Fleet says it considers the actions by Russia's navy to be unsafe and violation of the internationally recognized "rules of the road" and other maritime standards.
+The 7th Fleet says it considers the actions by Russia's navy to be unsafe and in violation of the internationally recognized "rules of the road" and other maritime standards.

 NPR's Up First is the news you need to start your day.